Why Visibility Beats Technical Skills for Security Career Growth

 Prioritising visibility will change your career

-High-impact work that nobody sees doesn't advance your career.
+Not wrong, but it ignores one important reality: High-impact work that nobody sees doesn’t advance your career.

 Is it high value?